-10.2 Condensate collections in gaps, narrow hollow devices and in the steriliser chamber
+10.2 Condensate collections in gaps and narrow hollow devices

 If condensate collects in gaps or narrow hollow devices, only a relatively small free surface will be available for formaldehyde enrichment.
-For this reason formaldehyde absorption will be delayed and equally saturation (required active concentration) will be delayed or will not take place at all.
+Hence formaldehyde absorption will be delayed and equally saturation (required active concentration) will be delayed or will not take place at all.
 In the case of steam sterilisation, this water exerts less influence because in general it is at the same temperature as the enclosed item.
-Conversely, condensate collections in the steriliser chamber during the LTSF process give rise to increased consumption of formaldehyde from the steam, with attendant repercussions on the desorption profile.
+Conversely, condensate collections in the LTSF process give rise to increased consumption of formaldehyde from the steam, with attendant repercussions on the desorption profile.